mrpaulphan/idm250/_instructor_materials/docs/troubleshooting.md

 - Make sure you're working in the correct environment.
 For example, if you're working on your local environment, make sure you're not logged into your production server and viewing that site.
 - Manually check if your new changes are on your server.
 You can do this by going to `Appearance > Editor` and click `Theme Functions` and check if your changes are there.

+## The response is not a valid json / Missing category panel
+- Make sure your functions.php does not contain white spaces.